-The use of technology in the Roseville City School District is governed by federal and state laws, including the Children's Online Privacy Protection Act (COPPA), Children's Internet Protection Act (CIPA), and the Family Educational Rights and Privacy Act (FERPA).
+The use of technology in the Roseville City School District is governed by federal and state laws, including the Children's Online Privacy Protection Act (COPPA), the Children's Internet Protection Act (CIPA), and the Family Educational Rights and Privacy Act (FERPA).
 COPPA restricts commercial companies from collecting personal information from children under 13.
 CIPA requires public and school libraries to implement an internet safety policy that includes blocking or filtering access to visual content that may be harmful or obscene to minors.
 FERPA and corresponding California laws protect students' educational records from disclosure to third parties.
-We want to assure you that the District does not collect personal student information for commercial purposes or share students information with third parties except when legally permissible or mandated by statute.
+The District does not collect personal student information for commercial purposes or share student information with third parties except when legally permissible or mandated by statute.